-Weiş ghted Avg.

-Gran t Date Fair

-Shares Valu e Per Share

-RSUs - Employees 1,139,970 \$ 2.72

-Stock Awards - Board of Directors 433,697 \$ 2.28
+Shares Gran ghted Avg. t Date Fair e Per Share RSUs - Employees 1,139,970 \$ 2.72 Stock Awards - Board of Directors 433.697 \$ 2.28

 The value of the RSUs is based on the market value of the Company's common stock on the date of grant.
-The RSUs payable in cash are subject to variable accounting and marked to market accordingly.
+The RSUs payable in cash are subject to variable accounting and market accordingly.
 The RSUs payable in cash are recorded as liabilities, whereas the RSUs payable in shares are recorded in Shareholders' Equity.

-The value of stock awards is based on the market value of the Company's common stock at the date of grant and recorded in Shareholders' Equity.
+The value of stock awards is based on the market value of the Company's common stock at the date of grant and recorded in Shareholders' Equity,